bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step6.md

 Let’s go ahead and create a Dockerfile file in image/centos path
 <br>
 <br>`cd /Source/CDH/`{{execute}}
-<br>Add the reference dockerfile and cloudera manager repo file using the below command from stored location(Due to space constraint in <br>Katacoda we have uploaded the required files into dropbox)
+<br>Add the reference dockerfile and cloudera manager repo file using the below command from stored location(Due to space constraint in Katacoda we have uploaded the required files into dropbox)
 `wget https://www.dropbox.com/s/ovnerubkrk3s1ql/image`{{execute}}

 <br>Untar the file
 `tar -xvf image.tgz`{{execute}}
 <br>Execute the following command to view the content of the Dockerfile: